-- (a) The maintenance tolerance on normal and special tests shall be 1 in plus 1 in per indicated gallon and never less than 2 in. - (b) The acceptance tolerance on normal and special tests shall be 1/2 in plus 1/2 in per indicated gallon and never less than 1 in.
+- (a) The maintenance tolerance on normal and special tests shall be 1 in3 plus 1 in3 per indicated gallon and never less than 2 in3. - (b) The acceptance tolerance on normal and special tests shall be 1/2 in3 plus 1/2 in 3 per indicated gallon and never less than 1 in3.
+(Amended 1981 and 1986)

 T.2.1.3.
-Repeatability. - When multiple tests are conducted at approximately the same flow rate, the range of the test results for the flow rate shall not exceed 40 percent of the absolute value of the maintenance tolerance.
+Repeatability. - When multiple tests are conducted at approximately the same flow rate and draft size, the range of the test results for the flow rate shall not exceed 40 percent of the absolute value of the maintenance tolerance and the results of each test shall be within the applicable tolerance.
+See also N.4.1.2.

 T.2.1.4.
-Tolerances for Devices Designed to Primarily Deliver Less than One Gallon. - Maintenance tolerances and acceptance tolerances shall be as shown in Table 2.
+Tolerances for Devices Designed to Primarily Deliver Less than One Gallon. -Maintenance tolerances and acceptance tolerances shall be as shown in Table 2.
 Tolerances for Slow-Flow Meters.
+(Added 1999)